 Bit Fields tutorial

-Suppose the source text looked like this:
+Suppose the source code looked like this:

 // 'flags' parameter is combination of the following bits: